 The tolerance limits (ISO 16269:2014) shown in Tables 1 and 2 were determined using an analysis of precision errors method and are considered a conservative estimate of true homogeneity.
-The meaning of tolerance limits may be illustrated for lithium (Li2O) by 4-acid digestion with ICP, where 99 % of the time (1- $\alpha$ =0.99) at least 95 % of subsamples (p=0.95) will have concentrations lying between 2.20 and 2.25 wt.%.
-Put more precisely, this means that if the same number of subsamples were taken and analysed in the same manner repeatedly, 99 % of the tolerance intervals so constructed would cover at least 95 % of the total population, and 1% of the tolerance limits pertain to the homogeneity of the CRM only and should not be used as control limits for laboratory performance.
+The meaning of tolerance limits may be illustrated for lithium (Li2O) by 4-acid digestion with ICP, where 99 % of the time (1- α =0.99) at least 95 % of subsamples (p=0.95) will have concentrations lying between 2.20 and 2.25 wt.%.
+Put more precisely, this means that if the same number of subsamples were taken and analysed in the same manner repeatedly, 99 % of the tolerance intervals so constructed would cover at least 95 % of the total population, and 1% of the tolerance intervals would cover less than 95 % of the total population.
+Please note that tolerance limits pertain to the homogeneity of the CRM only and should not be used as control limits for laboratory performance.